anxin16/Capstone-Project-2/Apply_inferential_statistics/readme.md

 From the hitogram and boxplot of the life expectancy of males and feles, we can see that the mean life expectancy of males is lower than that of females.
 But there's overlap for boxplots of males and females.
 We were not sure if the observed result was true for all the population.
 So I setup an hypothesis test to determine.

 The null hypothesis is: Mean life expectancy of males are same as mean life expectancy of females.
-If the null hypothesis is correct, mean life expectancy of males equals to mean life expectancy of females; the alternative hypothesis is that mean life expectancy of males is lower than mean life expectancy of females.
+If the null hypothesis is correct, mean life expectancy of males equals to mean life expectancy of females and sample mean difference of males and females equals to zero.
+The alternative hypothesis is that mean life expectancy of males is lower than mean life expectancy of females.

+I caculated the confidence interval of α = .01 and get the result that if null hypothesis is correct, we have 99% confidence that the difference of mean life expectancy between males and females is less than 0.92 .
+But the actural sample mean difference is 3.66, the possibility of getting this mean difference under H0 is nearly 0.
+So we strongly reject the null hypothesis.
+Mean life expectancy of females is higher that mean life expectancy of males.